kyunghyuncho/rl-pong/README.md

 is used for the actor (https://arxiv.org/abs/1702.02429).
 The negative entropy of the actor's output is penalized with a small coefficient.

-There are a few bells and whistles implemented, but none of them seems to be useful anyway.
+There are a few bells and whistles implemented, but not all of them seems to be useful anyway.
 I'll list them here with brief descriptions:

 * -player-coeff: this should be used. this minimizes the KL divergence between